marina601/easy-cocktail-recipes/README.md

  and have received unexpected result, working through this issue with my mentor has helped me to understand and learn the logic of programming language.

-- Initial code to get the contact form to send the information has been taken from [emailJS](https://jsfiddle.net/api/post/library/pure/) and modified to fit the site purpose.
+- The initial code used to get the contact form to send the information has been taken from [emailJS](https://jsfiddle.net/api/post/library/pure/)
+API documentation and modified to fit the site purpose.

 - Responsive navbar has been created with help of a tutorial from [Web Dev Simplified](https://www.youtube.com/watch?v=At4B7A4GOPg)